Romina Mahinpei

 Teaching

-As a teaching assistant, I’ve had the pleasure of helping with the following courses:
+As a teaching assistant, I’ve had the pleasure of assisting with the following courses: